Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

 \end{definition}

+{\textbf{\sffamily{Boundedness of polarized log Calabi--Yau fibration.}}} Birkar's work on Fano type fibrations \cite{birkarBoundednessFanoType2024} can be viewed as a relative version of the BAB theorem \cite{birkarSingularitiesLinearSystems2021}.
+In a similar spirit, our results may be regarded as a relative analogue of Birkar's boundedness theorem for polarized log Calabi--Yau pairs \cite{birkarGeometryPolarisedVarieties2023}.

-{\textbf{\sffamily{Boundedness of polarized log Calabi-Yau fibration.}}} Our first result on the boundedness in codimension one for weak polarized log Calabi-Yau fibrations concerns the case when the coefficients of $B$ belong to a finite set $\Phi$.
-In particular, a special case of this occurs when $B=0$, i.e., when $\Phi={0}$.
+One of our main boundedness statements in codimension one for weak polarized log Calabi--Yau fibrations concerns the case where the coefficients of $B$ belong to a finite set $\Phi$.
+In particular, this includes the special case $B=0$, that is, $\Phi=\{0\}$, which was first conjectured by Birkar and Hacon.